IsaiahPressman/kaggle-lux-2024/write-up.md

 I experimented with two model architectures for this competition.
 Both used the same input and output structures, but had a different model core.
 The one I had the most success with was a residual convolutional neural network (CNN) with squeeze-excitation layers, so this is what I submitted for my final agents.
-I also tried using a vision transformer base using rotary positional embeddings, but I only started working on it in the final few weeks and was struggling to stabilize training for a large enough model.
+I also tried using a vision transformer base using rotary positional embeddings, but I only started working on it in the final month and was struggling to stabilize training for a large enough model.
 Despite the fact that my final solution used a CNN, I was impressed by how quickly the transformer learned when imitating a teacher, and that it was able to reach a comparable performance with many fewer parameters.
 In the future, I may try a transformer architecture first, as it felt like it was one or two small tricks or hyperparameter adjustments away from outperforming the CNN.